This post may contain affiliate links. Please read our disclosure policy.

 Roast the eggplant

-Blend the ingredients
+blend the ingredients

-Tips for making baba ganoush
+Tips for making the best baba ghanouj

-- Select high quality ingredients.
+- Select high-quality ingredients.
 There are only 4 ingredients in this homemade baba ganoush recipe.
 Because of the minimal items, it’s important that each of those ingredients is high quality.
-That means fresh garlic, fresh lemon juice and tahini made with only sesame seed paste.
+That means fresh garlic, fresh lemon juice, and tahini made with only sesame seed paste.

 - Adjust the ingredients to your taste.
 When it comes to baba ganoush, and actually most Lebanese dips, you can really tinker with the proportions to make it your own.
 So adjust the tahini, make it more lemony or more garlicky to your taste.

 - Allow the dip to set in the fridge.
 You’ll notice that the dip will get thicker as it cools and sets in the fridge.
-That’s because any liquid released from the roasted eggplant in addition to the natural fats from the tahini will solidify.
+That’s because any liquid released from the roasted eggplant in addition to the natural fats from the tahini, will solidify.

-Yes, it freezes well too – let it chill in the fridge for at least an hour, and then place in an airtight container or freezer bag.
+Yes, it freezes well too.
+Let it chill in the fridge for at least an hour, and then place it in an airtight container or freezer bag.

 More Middle Eastern dips:

-If you’ve tried this healthy-ish feel good Baba Ganoush recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Baba Ghanoush recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

-Lebanese Baba Ganoush
+Lebanese Baba Ghanoush

 - Preheat oven to 400° F degrees.